vkoukis/syncat/README.md

 Syncat requires recent versions of the following Python packages:

 * `pyte`: Syncat has been tested with `python3-pyte`>=`0.8.0-2` on Debian.
-   **NOTE**: Any pyte version < `0.8.1` seems to suffer from an issue handling bright colors, interpreting them as bold instead.
+   **NOTE:** Any pyte version < `0.8.1` seems to suffer from an issue handling bright colors, interpreting them as bold instead.

    Syncat runs successfully but you may notice the discrepancy in handling bright vs. bold colors compared to running Vim directly on your terminal.
-   Until an updated package lands in Debian, you can install pyte from PyPI, so it includes the relevant [fix](https://github.com/selectel/pyte/commit/4672869d175cea2f80d124f6153fdcc62b53692b).
+   Until an updated package lands in Debian [report](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=1036454), you can install pyte from PyPI, so it includes the relevant [fix](https://github.com/selectel/pyte/commit/4672869d175cea2f80d124f6153fdcc62b53692b).
    For more context see relevant comments